Health Disparities and Inequities Inspire San Joaquin Valley Students to Pursue Medicine

-Dr. Moir was instrumental in the development of the Hospice and Palliative Care Medicine Service and Fellowship program which began in 2009.
+Dr. Moir helped nurture the development of the Hospice and Palliative Care Medicine Service and Fellowship program which began in 2009.
 Its mission is to provide compassionate advocacy for patients and their families to help them navigate the complexities of modern medicine during a time when they are most vulnerable.
 One of its graduates, Ryan Howard, MD, completed a fellowship in Hospice and Palliative Medicine in 2020 and is now serving as Medical Director of Kaweah Delta Hospice and Palliative Medicine Services in Visalia.

 “Working to aggressively control previously unmanageable symptoms and providing empathetic and compassionate care to folks nearing the end of their lives is just something I felt called to do,” Dr. Howard said.
 “Working alongside faculty was the best part of training at UCSF Fresno,” Dr. Howard said.
 “They are passionate about the specialty of medicine in which they work.
 They are excellent educators and lead by example.”

 Dr. Moir was also a proponent of partnering with health centers in rural and urban underserved communities to provide family medicine residents with a full spectrum of training in inpatient and outpatient care.
 These partnerships have become a hallmark of the Family and Community Medicine Residency program with residents training at community clinics in Clovis, Fresno, Livingston, Madera, Mendota, Merced and Parlier.